ShiJbey/create_unity_package/README.md

 ```

 In your current working directory it will create a new package
-directory with the name of your package and the following structure.
+directory with the name of your package.
+The directory structure
+of the package is shown below.
+Your package will be ready to import
+and configured for editor scripts, runtime scripts like MonoBehaviours,
+and UnityTestRunner tests.

 ```
 <root>